 Want to build the ultimate 3D design computer?
 We gathered the brightest minds to spec out an absolute monster!

-Being primarily a 3D artist working with Cinema 4D and Redshift/Octane, my main question was what would I need to consider when buying (or building) a new PC?
+Being primarily a 3D artist working with Cinema 4D and Redshift/Octane, my main question was what would I need to consider when upgrading (or building a brand new) PC?
 While After Effects work has its own specific hardware requirements to run fast, Cinema 4D is a completely different beast.
 Throw in 3rd party renderers, and that’s when things can get confusing.

 For those of you not familiar with Puget Systems - they’re an outfit out of Auburn, Washington that specializes in workstations for content creators, studios, VFX artists, designers, and editors.
 We’ve been huge fans of them for a while, and teamed up with them in the past for our Ultimate After Effects Workstation.
 Since then, they’ve done tons of content and case studies with industry pros including those crazy kids at Corridor Digital.

-From the get go, I found working with the folks at Puget Systems incredibly painless which—as a computer noob—I totally appreciated.
+When I made the switch from Mac to PC back in 2020, I found working with the folks at Puget Systems incredibly painless which—as a computer noob—I totally appreciated.
 I basically told them what type of work I did and what software I was using and then wondered aloud if I should stick with Mac.
 Wait, a new Mac Pro is how much!?
 Does this mean I have to get a PC!?
 I’m scared, please help me.

 Being completely clueless about PCs, I really appreciated that the folks at Puget had the mindset of a teacher.
 They walked me through what they thought I needed, what each component was, and why it would fit with what I needed as primarily a 3D artist.
 Needless to say, it's because of their customer service and understanding the needs of creative professionals that have a great reputation in our industry.
 This is exactly why we approached them yet again for building our Ultimate C4D Machine!